plotly/plotly.github.io/_posts/3d/2016-07-14-how-to-make-a-3D-scatter-plot.md

       img: "![Type title](../static/images/3D-scatter-plots/3D-scatter-title.png)"
     - copy: "Another approach is to click and then enter the title directly on the plot interface.
 The same can be done for the axes title."
       img: "![Type directly title](../static/images/3D-scatter-plots/3D-scatter-title-direct.png)"
-    - copy: "Use the 'Traces' section under the 'Style' menu to change the properties of the traces."
+    - copy: "Use the 'Traces' section under the 'Style' menu to change the properties of the trace such as marker symbol, color and size, and hoverinfo."
     - copy: "To change the color of the traces, click on the color palette as seen below. "
       img: "![Color main](../static/images/3D-scatter-plots/3D-scatter-color.png)"